ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![SharePoint site](screenshots/ticket09-00-sharepoint-site.png)
 ![Document uploaded](screenshots/ticket09-01-document-uploaded.png)

-Opening the link in an incognito window simulating an outside recipient.The client could edit and read the document with no login required.
+Opening the link in an incognito window simulating an outside recipient.
+The client could edit and read the document with no login required.

 ![Outsider opens and edits the document without signing in](screenshots/ticket09-02-outsider-access-no-signin.png)